TaoM1992/msds-computation-for-analytic/resources/miscellaneous/test_policies_and_study_guide.md

 - Tests require Respondus LockDown Browser to be installed on your personal computer.
     +  Please work through the quick start guide [here](http://www.respondus.com/downloads/RLDB-QuickStartGuide-Instructure-Student.pdf).
-    - Please install it before hand.
+    - Please install it before hand [here](https://download.respondus.com/lockdown/download.php?id=953641626).
 Familiarize yourself with it.
 A sample test will be on Canvas.
 All tests start promptly.
 Failure to install the required software could result in a zero for the test.
     - It only works with [Windows and Mac](https://www.respondus.com/products/lockdown-browser/requirements.shtml).
     - Please take the sample test on Canvas to make sure it works and you understand the constraints of LockDown Browser.